MaselLab/ProteinEvolution/README.md

 ```

 ### ReadMe
 There is a ReadMe associated with each directory in the Github repository.
 This readme should contain the names of all the scripts in that directory in alphabetical order.
-The ReadMe file should have the extension .md so GitHub can read the fancy [syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/) that you can use in Github.
+The ReadMe file should have the extension .md so GitHub can read the fancy [syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/) available.
 The ReadMe should give an overview of what each script does, how to run it, dependencies for the script and how to install them, the inputs, and anything else the user should know to run your code.

-Individual ReadMe’s may also helpful to submit with each script depending on the complexity of the code.
+Individual ReadMe’s may also helpful to submit with individual scripts depending on the complexity of the code.
 If submitting a ReadMe with your script, here is a [good template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) for how to create one.

 ### Commenting Your Code
 Commenting your code is important!
-This is not just for the sanity of those using your code, this is also for your own sanity.
+This is not just for the sanity of those using your code, this is also for your own.
 There are a lot of resources out there to help do this effectively, so make use of them!
 These comments shouldn’t simply restate what the code is doing (which either forces you to recomment the code every time you make an edit, or makes your comments invalid after any change), but should facilitate understanding.

 Another important point is to use descriptive variable names to help your code narrate the story.
 Code that looks like: